bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 | Cordova | Cordova Archive | Deploy to Bitrise.io - Apps, Logs, Artifacts |
 | MacOS | Archive for MacOS and/or Export for MacOS | Deploy to Bitrise.io - Apps, Logs, Artifacts |

-Take a look at the required and sensitive fields of the Step:
+First let's have a look at the required and sensitive fields of the Step:

 ![](/img/deploy-to-bitrise.png)